eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 The basic route set up in the config.yml file installed from kbase-ui-tools matches the simple path 'PLUGIN' (where PLUGIN is of course your plugin name).
 In the browser this route would appear as the url `https://ci.kbase.us/#PLUGIN`.

+##### Carry over settings from original route

+You should open the original config.yml, located now in `kbase-ui-plugin-PLUGIN/src/plugin/iframe_root/modules/config.yml`.

 ##### Authorization required?

 A route may specify that authorization is required in order to load it.
 This allows kbase-ui to enforce a simple authorization gate on a plugin path.
 If kbase-ui detects that the browser is not authorized (no kbase token in the cookie kbase_session), it will enter the login auth flow automatically.
 At the end of successful authentication, kbase-ui will invoke the originally requested path.